deeplearninc/relaax/tutorials/policy_gradient/README.md

 #### 2. Agent

-Agent interacts with its client (simulated environment) by receiving states, reward and terminal as input signals, and sends the actions, defined my its neural network forward pass.
+Agent interacts with its client (simulated environment) by receiving states, rewards and terminal as input signals, and sends the actions, defined by its neural network forward pass.
 It's a typical reinforcement learning procedure.

 In addition wrt distributed training scenario: